 Recommended Computers For Law Students

-- Intel Core i5 mobile processor at 2.4 GHz equivalent or better
+- Intel - Core i5 mobile processor or better

 - While you may purchase a laptop with Intel’s i3 mobile processor I would spend the extra money for the i5 which will serve you better over your law school career.
-I would not invest in an older Core 2 Duo based laptop.
+I would not invest in an older Core 2 Duo, Athlon, A6, A4 or Phenom based laptop.

 - Memory (RAM)

 - Regardless of your processor speed, the easiest way to enhance the performance of your computer is to equip it with copious amounts of RAM.
-This is the minimum that I would recommend for use with Windows 7 and 8 or Mac OS X.
+This is the minimum that I would recommend for use with Windows 7, 8 or 10 or Mac OS X.